-- for the VL2440 trawler segment in the Baltic Sea (SD 25-32), which mainly exploits the sprat stock with by-catches of herring, the weighted average SHI value for the VL2440 trawler segment in 2022 is just above "1", which means that the segment is practically "in balance between fleet capacity and fish resource potential"; - for two segments (trawlers VL1218 and VL2440) in the Gulf of Riga targeting herring with bycatch of sprat, the weighted average value of the SHI is 1.00 and it should be concluded that these trawler segments are in a state of "balance between fleet capacity and fishing opportunities".
+• for the VL2440 trawler segment in the Baltic Sea (SD 25-32), which mainly exploits the sprat stock with by-catches of herring, the weighted average SHI value in 2023 is 1.03, which means that the segment is "in imbalance between fleet capacity and fish resource potential".

+• for two segments (trawlers VL1218 and VL2440) in the Gulf of Riga targeting herring with bycatches of sprat, the weighted average value of the SHI is 1.02 and it should be concluded that these trawler segments are in a state of "imbalance between fleet capacity and fishing opportunities".